History of antisemitism: The New Testament and early Christianity

-Although most of the New Testament was written, ostensibly, by Jews who became followers of Jesus, there are a number of passages in the New Testament that some consider antisemitic, and they have been used for antisemitic purposes, including:
+Although most of the New Testament was written, ostensibly, by Jews who became followers of Jesus, there are a number of passages in the New Testament that some consider antisemitic, and they have been used for antisemitic purposes.
+A key accusation is that of Jewish deicide, i.e. the claim that Jews were collectively responsible for the killing of Jesus: